 At five (5) unexcused absences: Student will be referred to the JCCS Student Support Services Department.
 Designated staff will discuss the attendance and academic performance with the student and parent/guardian, identify problems that prevent the child from attending school, and offer support/encouragement to the student and parent/guardian.
 Staff will notify the parent/guardian of the consequences of more than 5 unexcused absences and that each subsequent absence shall constitute a separate offense.
 After 2 unsuccessful, reasonable attempts to notify the parent, including but not limited to telephone call, text, letter, email, designated staff will send written notice via first class mail.
 Parent will also receive a letter from Jasper County Sheriff's Office.
-Staff may refer to the LIPT; Jasper County Court System; Jasper County Department of Family & Children Services; or the Jasper County Sheriff's Office if needed.
+Staff may refer to other agencies if needed.

-At ten (10) unexcused absences: Student will be referred to Jasper County Sheriff's Office, Jasper County Court System and/or Jasper County Department of Family & Children Services for violation of O.C.G.A.
+At ten (10) unexcused absences: Student may be referred to Jasper County Sheriff's Office, Jasper County Court System and/or Jasper

+County Department of Family & Children Services for violation of O.C.G.A.
 20-2-690.1.